An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: V-Model Concept for Building ML-enabled Systems

 \\

-This construct captures any changes and the corresponding risks in the process such as requirement change or design change.
-Due to the uncertainty and complexity of the ML model, this is not uncommon and in part caused several challenge points according to our interviews with the practitioners (proposition CP3).
-With the risk management in the project process, any risk in the ML-enabled system would be first identified, then evaluated.
+SE9 captures any changes and the corresponding risks in the process such as requirement change or design change.
+Due to the uncertainty and complexity of the ML model, this is not uncommon and in part caused several challenge points according to our interviews with the practitioners (proposition PR3).
+With the risk management in the project process, any risk in the ML-enabled system would be first identified, and then evaluated.
 Finally, the corresponding method will be developed as mitigation to the risk.